Eliminate Down

 For its weapons system Eliminate Down takes a page from Hellfire and Macross Scrambled Valkyrie.
 Your ship is always has three weapons: a forward cannon, diagonal missiles, and rear firing wave beams.
 Each weapon can be upgraded to three levels by collecting five power chips.
 It sounds like a lot but is a painless process as they usually come in groups of 4-6 frequently.
 Regardless of weapon your ship has a weaker primary shot that always fires forward and can upgrade, although rarely.
 The barrier is especially strong, able to absorb 5-6 hits before disappearing.
 It is the most important item in the game, although it isn’t common.

-The weapons system isn’t elaborate and honestly they aren’t very powerful.
+The weapons system is not elaborate and honestly they are not very powerful.
 If there were one thing I would change about the game it would be that.
 However they design around this.
 The level design is generally excellent, forcing you to use each weapon frequently and presenting interesting challenges.
 Each level has two halves with a mid-boss in each.
 Sometimes the mid-boss is more dangerous than the end level mayor!
 At times it pays homage to the great shooters of the past, like stage two’s massive battleship being a callback to R-Type.
 But generally Eliminate Down is original enough that it doesn’t rely on that to sell itself.

 Eliminate Down is a bit average in its difficulty at first.
 You respawn instantly upon death, which helps tremendously.
 Your weapons also only downgrade a level, meaning it isn’t impossible to stage a comeback from death.
 The game is incredibly generous with its power-ups, allowing you to reach near full power in seconds.
 Even during boss battles you can still receive power-ups.
 With its generous scoring system you’ll amass a decent mount of lives too.